PsyTeachR/ads-v1/book/06-wrangle.Rmd

 ## Intended Learning Outcomes {#ilo-wrangle}

 * Be able to select and filter data for relevance
+* Be able to create new columns and edit existing ones
 * Be able to calculate row means